joeeasy/flutter_start_pack-with-UI-implementation-examples-/README.md

-# skeletalarchitecture with stack package
+# skeletalarchitecture with the stacked package
 Ready made MVVM architecture for starting your flutter apps.
 - Implements provider state management solutions.
 - uses `getIT` for dependency injections.